Miller Center Governing Council

 Suzanne S. Whitmore

 Suzanne S. Whitmore serves on the Hollins University Board of Trustees, where she was board chair from 2010 to 2012.
 She is also a Regent at the George Washington Foundation in Fredericksburg, Virginia, which includes historic Kenmore as well as George Washington's Ferry Farm, and a Board member of the National Museum of Wildlife Art in Jackson, Wyoming.
 Her previous board activities include the Academy Art Museum (Easton, MD), the Nature Conservancy (DC/MD), Washington and Jefferson College, (Washington, PA), The Girl Scout Council of Greater New York, and the Greenwich Library (Greenwich, CT).
-Suzanne holds a BA in Political Science from Hollins.
+Mrs. Whitmore holds a BA in Political Science from Hollins.

 Miller Center Staff